90 days from today is Sat, 23 December 2023

-Police drivers are being urged to read a frequently asked questions document giving guidance on new regulations which come into force later this month.
+Police drivers are being urged to read a frequently asked questions document (see below) giving guidance on new regulations which come into force later this month.

 The new regulations, effective from 30 November, set out the prescribed training that will in effect give trained police drivers the better protection in law afforded to them under the Police, Crime, Sentencing and Courts Act.

-“The new regulations will have an impact on officers trained to drive police vehicles,” says Tim Rogers, police pursuits and driver training lead for the Federation nationally.
+“The new regulations will have an impact on officers trained to drive police vehicles,” says Tim Rogers, secretary of West Midlands Police Federation and police pursuits and driver training lead for the Federation nationally.

 “Their driving will no longer be assessed by the standards of the careful, competent driver, as was previously the case, but will now be judged by those of their careful and competent colleagues who have completed the same level of prescribed training.

 “The change in the law, which means police officers’ skills and professional training will be recognised, is welcomed but, as ever, there is a note of caution in that we must now ensure that all drivers are ‘in ticket’ with their training.

 “My advice to any officer who is not up to date with their police driver training is very simple – don’t drive a police vehicle because if you do you could be vulnerable to prosecution.”

 National Police Chiefs’ Council (NPCC) police driving lead DCC Terry Woods has welcomed the legislative change: “I believe this is an excellent step forward for police drivers.
 Standardisation throughout the UK on police driving courses is essential in providing a minimum standard to all officers and making the roads safer for all.

 “I would urge officers to ensure they understand the new legislation and the importance of compliance with the relevant driving refresher requirements.”

 The regulations will be enshrined in law through The Road Traffic Act 1988 (Police Driving: Prescribed Training) Regulations 2022 and come into effect on 30 November.